videntity/python-omhe/omhe/hardware/wiibalance/README.rst

 wiibalance_weight.py will push your information with an HTTP callback at the address defined in your settings.py file.
 This means that we will perform an HTTP client POST containing the weight information.
-You must write and make avalaible your own callback handler at the URL specified in your settings.py.
+You must write and make available your own callback handler at the URL specified in your settings.py.

 3.2 Pulling (Polling) weight from a Webserver:
 ----------------------------------------------
-Using wiibalance_server.py you can make your weight avalaible via a webserver. wiibalance_server.py is a simple web server written in pure python that simply serves the file containing the weight information.
+Using wiibalance_server.py you can make your weight available via a webserver. wiibalance_server.py is a simple web server written in pure python that simply serves the file containing the weight information.
 This file is generated by wiibalance_weight.py and its filepath is defined in settings.py.
 By default